 Two common errors that investors make…and how to overcome them

-Compounding and portfolio rebalancing could have helped investors overcome emotional urges during a turbulent six months for stock markets.
-Duncan Lamont explains.
+Understanding compounding and portfolio rebalancing could have helped investors overcome emotion-driven decisions during a turbulent six months for stock markets.
+Duncan Lamont shares why.

 The past six months have highlighted two common errors that investors frequently make.
-The first relates to a misunderstanding about the way investments compound over time and the second is the way that emotions can cloud our judgement.
-Both can be remedied relatively easily.
+The first relates to a misunderstanding of the way investments compound over time and the second is the way that emotions can cloud our judgement.
+With the right knowledge, both can be remedied relatively easily.

 The impact of compounding

 In relation to the first, the US stock market fell by 13.7% in the fourth quarter of 2018 but has since rallied by 13.9% this year so far (as of 12 April 2019).
 13.9 is more than 13.7 so that means investors are up overall, right?
 Wrong.
 Investors are actually down by 1.7% over this period.

 This very common mistake arises because people often prefer to add numbers together in their heads but forget investments compound from one period to the next.

 A 13.9% return on $100 would indeed lead to a gain of $13.90, if the investment was made at the start of 2019.
 But, in this situation, a $100 investment made at start of October 2018 has fallen by 13.7% by the year end, to $86.30.
 As a result, you have less capital to earn that 13.9% return on.
 Instead you only make back $12.00 (13.9% x 86.30).
 This takes your final amount to $98.30.

 While this may seem a bit abstract, understanding the difference between arithmetic returns (i.e. adding them together) and geometric returns (i.e. compounding them together over multiple periods) is key in preparing yourself to make informed decisions.
 This same oversight can also result in borrowers underestimating how much it will ultimately cost to repay a loan.